casualreflections/casualreflections.github.io/_posts/2015-01-04-Testing-post.md

  * If there are any errors in your configuration github will email you for making changes.
 * The website will go live in within 30 mins.
 * Play around with the site and create new layouts new pages.
-* Make sure you give appropriate credits to the original developer of pixyll.
-[John Otander]https://github.com/johnotander
+* Make sure you give appropriate credits to the original developer of pixyll. [link]https://github.com/johnotander
 * In case of any difficulty, contact me @ bhuvan (at) bhuvanrawal (dot) me